Greenhouse gas emissions projections

 The approach to developing Canada's GHG emissions projections involves:

-- developing emissions projection scenarios using the detailed and proven Energy, Emissions and Economy Model for Canada, that combines a detailed bottom-up simulation with a top-down macroeconomic model
+• developing emissions projection scenarios using the detailed and proven Energy, Emissions and Economy Model for Canada, which combines a detailed bottom-up simulation with a top-down macroeconomic model

-The methodology for developing the emissions scenarios is described in Chapter 5 - Annex 7 of Canada’s Eighth National Communication and Fifth Biennial Report.
+The methodology for developing the emissions scenarios is described in Annex 4 of Canada’s First Biennial Transparency Report under the Paris Agreement (PDF; 11.8 MB).

 Scenarios

-- the "with measures" scenario includes policies and measures in place as of November 2022 and contributions from the land use, land use change and forestry (LULUCF) sector
+• the "With measures" scenario which includes policies and measures in place as of August 2024 and the accounting contribution from the Land Use, Land-Use Change and Forestry (LULUCF) sector

-- the "with additional measures" scenario adds in policies and measures that are under development but have not yet been fully implemented, including contributions from nature-based-climate solutions (NBCS) and agriculture measures and credits purchased under the Western Climate Initiative (WCI)
+• tthe "With additional measures" scenario which adds in policies and measures that are under development but have not yet been fully implemented, including nature-based-climate solutions (NBCS), agriculture measures and credits purchased under the Western Climate Initiative (WCI)

 Recent changes

-The calculation of this indicator reflects methodological revisions that were applied to the 2022 National Inventory Report, as well as revisions to the Energy, Emissions and Economy Model for Canada.
-For a list of the modelling and methodological changes, refer to Sections 5.2.2, 5.2.3 and Chapter 5 – Annex 4 of Canada’s Eighth National Communication and Fifth Biennial Report.
+The calculation of this indicator reflects methodological revisions that were applied to the 2024 National Inventory Report, as well as revisions to the Energy, Emissions and Economy Model for Canada.
+Recalculations have resulted in upward revisions to emissions for all years.
+This upward revision is mainly driven by the use of updated global warming potentials as published in IPCC’s Fifth Assessment report and methodological improvements implemented in the upstream oil and gas sector.
+For a list of the modelling and methodological changes, refer to Annex 4 of Canada’s First Biennial Transparency Report under the Paris Agreement (PDF; 11.8 MB).

 Caveats and limitations